(Updated July 2021)

-Therefore, as of May 2020, all students should have some device, at least an older computer, available for online courses in the Fall Semester of their first year.
+All students should have a full computer, at least an older computer, available for coursework in the Fall Semester of their first year.
 Using a smart phone only will not work for courses.

 Please read this page AND your department’s information before spending money on computer hardware and software.